 Load your coolers, wrapped in blankets.
 Make sure for the 2nd half cooler you either have a small bowl or a towel in place below the open drain hole.
 A small amount of condensation will leak out over time.

 Make sure you store your coolers during the trip in a colder part of your RV.

 For the RV fridge, we make sure the fridge and freezer are cold before any food goes into them.
-We put in the food for our first few days in the fridge and freezer.
+Load a bag of ice in each before you start will get them cold.
+We put in the food for our first few days in the fridge and freezer (with anything going in the freezer being fully frozen before it’s put in).
 We also add two of our frozen one gallon zip lock bags in there to swap with melting bags in our coolers.
 The frozen food keeps the fridge cold during the drive, minimizing propane use, and will be defrosted by the time we are ready to eat our first meal on the playa.